You want to find your people, and Pinterest traffic has a reputation for being the fastest way to find people interested in your topic.

-For example, if you’re blogging about cats and dogs and pinning food recipes, that doesn’t make any sense.
+For example, if you’re blogging about cats and dogs and pinning food recipes, it doesn’t make any sense.

-The idea to become a collector of quality pins that are in the same ballpark as the blog topic.
+The idea to become a collector of quality pins in the same ballpark as your blog topic.

-People that are interested in the same things will follow you and pin from the boards you create.
+People interested in the same things will follow you and pin from the boards you create.

-If you want to save other things that don’t go with your blog topic, keep that board ‘secret’ for personal use.
+If you want to save other things that don’t go with your blog topic, keep a “secret board” for personal use.